Bounds on expected propagation time of probabilistic zero forcing: Further directions

-\item It is very likely that one can get better bounds on the probabilistic zero forcing throttling number $\thpzf(G).$ There is a the following theorem by Geneson and Hogben. \begin{theorem}[\cite{GH}, Theorem 6.5] Among connected graphs of order $n,$ the maximum possible probabilistic throttling number is $\Omega(\sqrt{n})$ and $O(\sqrt{n} \log^2 n).$ \end{theorem} We conjecture that the throttling number is actually $\Theta(\sqrt{n})$ across all connected graphs $G$ of order $n.$ An approachable problem that makes progress toward this conjecture could be the following. \begin{conjecture} Prove that the maximum possible probabilistic throttling number is $\Theta(\sqrt{n})$ among connected \emph{trees} of order $n.$ \end{conjecture} We remark that a path graph achieves the lower bound, as proven in Proposition 6.3 of \cite{GH}.
+\item It is very likely that one can get better bounds on the probabilistic zero forcing throttling number $\thpzf(G).$ There is the following theorem by Geneson and Hogben. \begin{theorem}[{\cite[Theorem 6.5]{GH}}] Across all graphs $G$, the maximum possible probabilistic throttling number is $\Omega(\sqrt{n})$ and $O(\sqrt{n} \cdot \log^2 n).$ \end{theorem} We conjecture that the throttling number is actually $\Theta(\sqrt{n})$ across all graphs $G$.
+An approachable problem that makes progress toward this conjecture could be the following. \begin{conjecture} Prove that the maximum possible probabilistic throttling number is $\Theta(\sqrt{n})$ among connected \emph{trees}. \end{conjecture} We remark that a path graph achieves the lower bound, as proven in \cite[Proposition 6.3]{GH}.
 It seems very likely that a method that involves rooting a tree and removing sub-trees of size slightly bigger than $\sqrt{n}$ can solve Conjecture \ref{t}.

-\item Let $G(n,p)$ denote a random graph of order $n$ such that each edge between two vertices is present independently with probability $p.$ Geneson and Hogben show that with high probability and with high probability We make the following strong conjecture. \begin{conjecture} With high probability we have \end{conjecture} Note that this would also imply An intermediate step would be to prove that A related result is the following theorem by Chan et al.\! in \cite{sniped}. \begin{theorem}[\cite{sniped}, Theorem 3.1] For any positive integer $n$ we have where $K_n$ is the complete graph on $n$ vertices. \end{theorem} The lower bound of our conjecture is immediate from Theorem \ref{lowerbound}, and it is conceivable that similar upper bound arguments in the proof of Theorem 3.1 of \cite{sniped} could establish as well.